adobe-type-tools/Adobe-Japan1/README.md

 **Supplement** | **CIDs & CID Ranges**
 --- | ---
 0 | 656, 1125–7477, 7633–7886, 7961–8004, 8266–8267
-1 | 8284, 8285
+1 | 8284–8285
 2 | 8359–8717
-3 | *none*
 4 | 13320–15443
 5 | 16779–20316
 6 | 21071–23057
-7 | *none*

 The [*aj17-kanji.txt*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/aj17-kanji.txt) datafile provides detailed information for each of these 14,664 kanji.

 ### Ruby Glyphs

 Supplements 4 and 5 include glyphs that are suitable for typesetting ruby (aka *furigana*), and the vast majority of the glyphs are for kana, though glyphs for one kanji and some symbols are also included.
-Although these ruby glyphs are unencoded, they can be used by applications that support the OpenType '[ruby](https://docs.microsoft.com/en-us/typography/opentype/spec/features_pt#ruby)' (*Ruby Notation Forms*) GSUB feature.
+Although these ruby glyphs are unencoded, they can be used by applications that support the OpenType '[ruby](https://docs.microsoft.com/en-us/typography/opentype/spec/features_pt#tag-ruby)' (*Ruby Notation Forms*) GSUB feature.
 The following table details the CID ranges for the ruby glyphs in Supplements 4 and 5:

 **Supplement** | **CID Ranges**
 --- | ---